 The first thing car accident victims can do to protect themselves is get their vehicle to a safe location when possible.
 Next, they’ll want to check themselves and their other passengers for injuries and call 911.

 If the police do not come to your car accident scene, you are responsible for filing the accident report within 10 days.
-If you need assistance with any part of the practice, consult with the adept Illinois car accident attorneys at Agruss Law Firm.
+If you need assistance with any part of the practice, consult with the adept Illinois car accident attorneys at Mike Agruss Law.

 Get Medical Care